MarshalJoe/joecmarshall/content/posts/job-description-red-flags.md

 Your job search shouldn't be driven by what's fashionable in tech, but popularity and the market for a skill *are* important factors, since they influence a career track's employability and profitability.
 The market for Coldfusion devs isn't too hot (or even a thing) and jQuery simply doesn't have the complexity or potential power of a full JS MVC.
 Companies advertising outdated stacks open you up to the risk of building the wrong sorts of skills, which can have far-reaching effects on your career.

-These have just been a few of the red flags that I've encountered, but there are many and more every day.
+These have just been a few of the red flags that I've encountered researching jobs for [Jobletter](https://jobletter.io) (check it out if you're in the market), but there are many and more every day.
 Just like in any relationship, one red flag might be offset by a redeeming trait or focus (maybe?) but in a certain variety, or combination, it becomes too much to ignore.

 And you deserve better!